This is a short but intensive QEMU-KVM tutorial

 ls -la /dev/kvm #crw-rw----+ 1 root kvm 10, 232 Feb 27 12:16 /dev/kvm

-This is usual the case.
+This is usually the case.
 Device /dev/kvm is writable by kvm group.
-So add user to kvm group that should be able to start VM's.
+So add a user to kvm group that should be able to start VM’s.

-I also recommend to add the current user to kvm group
+That’s is.
+I also recommend adding the current user to

 sudo adduser $USER kvm